x-team/unleasher-bot/CONTRIBUTING.md

 You need to setup Paths-API project to get full functionality of Unleasher Bot.

-Take a look at: https://github.com/x-team/paths-api
+Take a look at: https://github.com/x-team/paths-api for setup details

 ## Heroku